rocky-linux/documentation/docs/books/lxd_server/08-snapshots.md

 # Chapter 8: Container Snapshots

+Throughout this chapter you will need to execute commands as your unprivileged user ("lxdadmin" if you've been following along from the beginning of this book).

 Container snapshots, along with a snapshot server (which we will get to more later), are probably the most important aspect of running a production LXD server.
 Snapshots ensure quick recovery, and can be used for safety when you are, say, updating the primary software that runs on a particular container.
 If something happens during the update that breaks that application, you simply restore the snapshot and you are back up and running with only a few seconds worth of downtime.

 The author used LXD containers for PowerDNS public facing servers, and the process of updating those applications became so much more worry-free, since you can snapshot the container first before continuing.